 The Island Territory of St. Maarten

-Togo has Togolese Arbor Day.
+Togo celebrates Togolese Arbor Day.

 Tunisia's Tree Festival Day is November 9.

 The United Kingdom celebrates National Tree Week at the start of tree planting season in November.
 They also celebrate National Tree Dressing Day on the first weekend in December.

 United States of America

 In The United States, National Arbor Day is celebrated on the last Friday in April.
 Each state celebrates its own Arbor Day according to the best planting time.

 The U. S. Virgin Islands celebrates Arbor Day the last Friday in September.